Baby Naming and Brit Milah

 As a member of Holy Blossom Temple, we are here to support you in your time of need, with guidance and counselling both before and after a loss.

-If you need to contact Holy Blossom Temple regarding a death or funeral and the Temple office is closed, please call 416-565-7561 until 10 p.m.; after 10 pm please contact the funeral home of your choice listed below.
+If you need to contact Holy Blossom Temple regarding a death or a funeral, and the Temple office is closed, please call 416-565-7561 until 10 p.m.; after 10 pm please contact the funeral home of your choice listed below.
 To ensure we are available to you in your time of need, we do answer this emergency phone on Shabbat and on holy days.

 - Benjamin’s Park Memorial Chapel: